mirakib/nginx-real-world-projects/README.md

-# Nginx real world projects
+# Nginx Real World Projects For Beginner

 - Project-1 | Serving Static Website Using Nginx
 - Project-2 | Nginx As a Reverse Proxy